-4. Be at the ferry dock at least 10 minutes prior to departure.
+3. Be at the ferry dock next to visitor center at least 15 minutes prior to departure.

 Make sure you have ferry tickets & gear

-Rent carts + bikes by the Sea Camp Ranger Station while the ferry is in dock
+Rent carts (campers at Sea Camp Campground only) at Sea Camp Ranger Station while the ferry is in dock

-Be back at Sea Camp Dock 15 minutes before scheduled departure (by 4 pm for the
+Be back at Sea Camp or Dungeness Dock 15 minutes before scheduled departure

 Campers hang permits on campsite markers when you get to your site (at wilderness